Love Help for Valentine's Day: Romantic Ideas on How to Fix a Relationship

 Compose a poem, a song, or a letter to your significant other.
 If you do not know how, then research for materials on creative writing.
 You can use either online or library resources for this purpose.
 Perhaps, through this self-help crash course, you would know what to write in the end.

 When you are done with your poem, you can record your own voice as you recite it.
 It can be part of the surprises that you can do (Read #2).
 If this is a new experience for you, you will most likely be nervous about doing it.
 However, Dirk Cysarz et al. (2004) report that reciting poetry has healthy benefits.
-While you rehearse, visualize your mate smiling as s/he hears your voice.
+While you rehearse, visualize your mate smiling as she or he hears your voice.

 Doing something creative is worth the try.
 Love, after all, enables us to do crazy things.